nlddfn/Udacity_RL_P1_D3QN/Report.md

 This project addressed a few of the various improvements to the original DQN algorithm.
 A comprehensive list can be found in the Rainbow DQN [paper](https://arxiv.org/pdf/1710.02298.pdf).

 The future work will address integrating prioritized rebuffering play as discussed in this [paper](https://arxiv.org/pdf/1511.05952.pdf) and many [blogs](https://towardsdatascience.com/how-to-implement-prioritized-experience-replay-for-a-deep-q-network-a710beecd77b).

+## Other Resources
+The author of the blog [Chris Yoon](https://github.com/cyoon1729/deep-Q-networks) has a few interesting examples of Deep Q Network.